ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/start/installation/manual.markdown

 {WARNING: Protect Your Cluster From The Start}

 We highly recommend securing your server from the start to [prevent potential vulnerabilities](https://ravendb.net/articles/ravendb-secure-by-default-document-database) later.
  RavenDB makes securing your cluster from the start as easy as possible to prevent the possiblity of forgetting to secure before going into production.

+If you set RavenDB to listen to connections outside your local machine without first securing your cluster, your database will immediately block this now vulnerable configuration and require the administrator to properly setup the security and access control to prevent unauthorized access.

 {WARNING/}